Persona 3: Critics

 While some critics like IGN criticized Persona 3 Portable for "losing some of its polish", it was as acclaimed as FES, receiving an 89 out of 100 from Metacritic, making it the third best reviewed PSP game on the website.
 It was praised for, despite having been released twice already, being an adventure worth playing again.
 This was echoed by GamesRadar, IGN, 1UP.com and GamePro.
 One of the reviewers from Famitsu wrote that the remake includes "enough differences in the Social Links to make it fun even for old players.", and perfect scores from websites such as Destructoid and GamePro.
 GameTrailers went on to nominate the game for "Best PSP Game" in their awards, losing to God of War: Ghost of Sparta and "Best RPG", losing to Mass Effect 2.
 Three websites specific to coverage of RPGs honored it in annual award postings, namely RPGamer (Best Re-release), RPGFan (Best Traditional RPG on Handheld), and RPGLand (Best Port).

-Shane Bettenhausen considered the inclusion of Evokers "a ballsy and shocking move" on the part of Atlus, but felt their inclusion created "an edgy sensibility that fits perfectly with the overall dark tone" of the game.
+Shane Bettenhausen of 1Up considered the inclusion of Evokers "a ballsy and shocking move" on the part of Atlus, but felt their inclusion created "an edgy sensibility that fits perfectly with the overall dark tone" of the game.
 Similarly, Joe Juba thought the concept fit "perfectly" with the game's "dark tone".
-Jeff Haynes found the animations of characters using their Evokers to be "intriguing and shocking at the same time".
+Jeff Haynes writing for IGN found the animations of characters using their Evokers to be "intriguing and shocking at the same time".
 While previewing Persona 3 for GameSpot, Kevin VanOrd said that the continued use of Evokers "never gets old and it never gets any less awesome to watch, and considering that you could play this for fifty, sixty, seventy, eighty hours or more, that's saying something."
 Atlus USA did not remove the Evokers from Persona 3 for its worldwide release, despite the possible controversy.
 Nich Maragos from the localization team said on 1UP.com's Retronauts podcast that the company did not receive any criticism for their inclusion.
 "There was never any Jack Thompson-ing…we didn't get any letters from concerned parents."

 The PC, PlayStation 4, Xbox Series X/S and Switch versions of Persona 3 Portable received "generally favorable reviews", according to Metacritic.